Lana del Rey will publish his first book of poetry in the month of September - Code List

 While the print edition of the book and physical copies of the disc will not come until the end of the summer, fans will be able to listen to the poems in audio from July 28 through the internet, said the artist this Thursday in their social networks.

+You may be interested in: Lana del Rey will be the new album in September, and is defended by “glamurizar abuse”

-All profits from the sale will go to the Navajo Water Project, a charitable organization that benefits the indigenous communities of New Mexico, Utah and Arizona, said The King, whose name is Elizabeth Woolridge Grant.
+All profits from the sale will go to the Navajo Water Project, a charitable organization that benefits the indigenous communities of New Mexico, Utah and Arizona, she said that Lana del Rey, whose first name is Elizabeth Woolridge Grant.

 “Doja Cat, Ariana Grande), Camila (Hair), Thistle, B, Kehlani, Nicki Minaj and Beyonce have had number 1 is the song of being sexy, barefoot, fuck, idiot…” he said in a message titled “demand for culture”.